 Institutions with Share1) according to “Nature Index”

-Among the most frequently cited researchers in the world are six Jülich scientists: Prof. Simon Eickhoff from the Institute of Neuroscience and Medicine, PD Dr. Martin Schultz from the Jülich Supercomputing Centre, Prof. Björn Usadel from the Institute of Bioinformatics, Dr. Hendrik Poorter from the Institute of Plant Sciences, Prof. Michael Saliba from the Institute of Photovoltaics and Prof. Christoph Brabec from the Helmholtz Institute Erlangen-Nürnberg for Renewable Energy.
+Among the most frequently cited re-searchers in the world are six Jülich scientists: Prof. Simon Eickhoff from the Institute of Neurosciences and Medicine, Prof. Björn Usadel from Bioinformatics, Dr. Hendrik Poorter from Plant Sciences, Prof. Michael Saliba from Photovoltaics, Prof. Wulf Amelung from Agrosphere and Prof. Christoph Brabec from the Helmholtz Institute Erlangen-Nürnberg for Renewable Energy.
 They were listed as “Highly Cited Researchers” by the Web of Science Group, which is part of Clarivate Analytics.
 This means that their publications are among the one per cent of the most cited papers in their field in the year of publication.
 Only those scientists who are involved in several of these particularly influential publications will be accepted as one of the “Highly Cited Researchers”.